SergBoyko/transfer_money_api/README.md

 # transfer_money_api
-Testing Api for transfer money from user balance
+Testing Api for transfer money from user balance with tests